DAILY OFFICE

 1 The fool says in his heart, “There is no God.”
 They are corrupt, doing abominable iniquity; there is none who does good.
 2 God looks down from heaven on the children of man to see if there are any who understand, who seek after God.
 3 They have all fallen away; together they have become corrupt; there is none who does good, not even one.
 4 Have those who work evil no knowledge, who eat up my people as they eat bread, and do not call upon God?
 5 There they are, in great terror, where there is no terror!
 For God scatters the bones of him who encamps against you; you put them to shame, for God has rejected them.
 6 Oh, that salvation for Israel would come out of Zion!
 When God restores the fortunes of his people, let Jacob rejoice, let Israel be glad.

 49 Remember your word to your servant, in which you have made me hope.
 50 This is my comfort in my affliction, that your promise gives me life.
 51 The insolent utterly deride me, but I do not turn away from your law.
 52 When I think of your rules from of old, I take comfort, O Lord.
 53 Hot indignation seizes me because of the wicked, who forsake your law.
 54 Your statutes have been my songs in the house of my sojourning.
 55 I remember your name in the night, O Lord, and keep your law.
 56 This blessing has fallen to me, that I have kept your precepts.
 57 The Lord is my portion; I promise to keep your words.
 58 I entreat your favor with all my heart; be gracious to me according to your promise.
 59 When I think on my ways, I turn my feet to your testimonies; 60 I hasten and do not delay to keep your commandments.
 61 Though the cords of the wicked ensnare me, I do not forget your law.
 62 At midnight I rise to praise you, because of your righteous rules.
 63 I am a companion of all who fear you, of those who keep your precepts.
 64 The earth, O Lord, is full of your steadfast love; teach me your statutes!
-65 You have dealt well with your servant, Lord, according to your word.
+65 You have dealt well with your servant, O Lord, according to your word.
 66 Teach me good judgment and knowledge, for I believe in your commandments.
 67 Before I was afflicted I went astray, but now I keep your word.
 68 You are good and do good; teach me your statutes.
 69 The insolent smear me with lies, but with my whole heart I keep your precepts; 70 their heart is unfeeling like fat, but I delight in your law.
 71 It is good for me that I was afflicted, that I might learn your statutes.
 72 The law of your mouth is better to me than thousands of gold and silver pieces.

 1 And Job again took up his discourse, and said: ...
 30:1 “But now they laugh at me, men who are younger than I, whose fathers I would have disdained to set with the dogs of my flock.
 2 What could I gain from the strength of their hands, men whose vigor is gone? ...
 16 “And now my soul is poured out within me; days of affliction have taken hold of me.
 17 The night racks my bones, and the pain that gnaws me takes no rest.
 18 With great force my garment is disfigured; it binds me about like the collar of my tunic.
 19 God has cast me into the mire, and I have become like dust and ashes.
 20 I cry to you for help and you do not answer me; I stand, and you only look at me.
 21 You have turned cruel to me; with the might of your hand you persecute me.
 22 You lift me up on the wind; you make me ride on it, and you toss me about in the roar of the storm.
 23 For I know that you will bring me to death and to the house appointed for all living.
 24 “Yet does not one in a heap of ruins stretch out his hand, and in his disaster cry for help?
 25 Did not I weep for him whose day was hard?
 Was not my soul grieved for the needy?
 26 But when I hoped for good, evil came, and when I waited for light, darkness came.
 27 My inward parts are in turmoil and never still; days of affliction come to meet me.
 28 I go about darkened, but not by the sun; I stand up in the assembly and cry for help.
 29 I am a brother of jackals and a companion of ostriches.
 30 My skin turns black and falls from me, and my bones burn with heat.
 31 My lyre is turned to mourning, and my pipe to the voice of those who weep.